AlexisTM/LIDAREnhanced/README.md

 Todo
 --------
 - Velocity readings
-- Independant callbacks for each lasers or when each are done, or one single callback for every lasers
+- Independent callbacks for each lasers or when each are done, or one single callback for every lasers

 Pull requests
 ----------